meteor/meteor/outlines/build-tool.md

 8. Packaging
     1. Meteor packages
         1. Packages on Atmosphere vs. local packages
+            1. The built format is totally different
+            2. See an example of a built package in `~/.meteor/packages` (we'll pick a specific example and compare the source code and output)
         2. Link to chapter about building a package
     2. NPM
         1. In your app with meteorhacks:npm